Skip to the main content.

 3. Fraud Prevention

-Abusing loyalty points, duplicate accounts, and unauthorized redemptions quickly drains any benefits from your loyalty program.
-Your business must implement fraud detection tools and security measures, as well as educate staff on how to spot fraud.
+Your business must use fraud detection tools and educate staff on how to spot fraud.

 How to Measure Loyalty Program ROI